This post contains affiliate links. You can read my disclosure policy here.

 My boys almost always have craft supplies available.
 This doesn’t mean they get free reign of any and all craft supplies we have -that stresses me out just thinking about it!
-I shared on Instagram last week what my husband and I woke up to when my two older boys found their way into my paint supplies!

 But, I keep out a certain amount of supplies that they can do whatever they want with, including scissors, glue, construction paper, and crayons and colored pencils.
 They often come up with really interesting things to create and play with.
-I shared in this post how we organize our craft supplies.

 Open ended toys